Nicotine Pouch Side Effects: What Research Says

 Sleep disruption

-Nicotine has a half-life of about two hours.
-Using a pouch close to bedtime can delay sleep onset and reduce sleep quality.
-If this affects you, set a cutoff time — stopping 2–3 hours before bed usually resolves it.
+Using nicotine close to bedtime can delay sleep onset and reduce sleep quality.
+If this affects you, avoid nicotine close to bedtime and review total daily intake.
 See our guide on how many pouches per day for more on managing intake.

 Understanding Gum and Mouth Sensitivity: Fact vs Myth